CarolCiardi/portfolio/README.md

 **Problem Statement:**

-Your colleague, Jane Hopper, the Business Analyst responsible for analysing customer behaviour and directly consuming data from the Data Warehouse Environment, needs to obtain all Monthly Account Balances in 2020.
-She was unable to do this on her own and has asked for your help in creating the necessary SQL query.
+Retrieve all Monthly Account Balances for the year 2020 from the Data Warehouse Environment using SQL.
+This data is required for business analysis related to customer behaviour.
+Ensure the query efficiently extracts the necessary information while maintaining accuracy and performance.

 **Business Context:**